-T-Mobile offers more details on its latest 1900MHz HSPA+ network expansionAlex Wagner - Senior News Editor
+T-Mobile offers more details on its latest 1900MHz HSPA+ network expansionAlex Wagner - Editorial Director of News and Content

 As part of its flurry of news last week, T-Mobile revealed that its 1900MHz HSPA+ service was live in Atlanta, Minneapolis and Seattle.
 Today the folks at Magenta elaborated on that expansion a bit by revealing exact areas where the service is live in those markets as well as some additional coverage for cities in California.
 According to T-Mobile CTO Neville Ray, here's where T-Mobile folk can expect to see some freshly-activated 1900MHz HSPA+ coverage: